 POOL places all of the party members' coins, gems, and jewelry into a pool which any member may use to make purchases.
-Use the TAKE or SHARE commands to pick up coins, gems and jewelry from the money pool.
+Use the TAKE or SHARE commands to pick up coins, gems, and jewelry from the money pool.

-SHARE picks up everything from the pool and distributes even shares among the party.
+SHARE picks up all the coins, gems, and jewelry from the pool and distributes shares among the party.

-APPRAISE is used in armouries to place a monetary value on gems and jewelry the character has.
-Choose the item to be appraised and the armourer will make an offer.
+APPRAISE is available at a shop or temple, to find the monetary value of any gems or jewelry the character has.
+Choose a gem or item of jewelry and an appraisal and purchase offer will be made.
 Accept the offer and the item is sold.
 Reject the offer and the gem or piece of jewelry becomes an item on the character's item list.